You may qualify as good candidate for dentures! Call (877) HI-ACADIA today!!!

 Foods To Avoid

 Although you can go back to eating most of your favorite foods, there are several of them to avoid.
 Hard foods such as almonds, pine nuts, raw vegetables and thick slices of meat should not be consumed to avoid breaking the dentures.
 Additionally, sticky foods such as chewing gum and taffy should not be eaten as these can get stuck to the dentures and will be very challenging to remove.
-If they remain on the dentures, this will cause bacteria to grow and develop, which can cause infections within the mouth.
+If they remain on the dentures, they will cause bacteria to grow and develop which can cause infections.